knhash/jekyllBear/README.md

 Use them as templates for your front matter.

 >To test your theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.

-## Recent Updates: Life in Weeks Interactive Carousel

-- The **Life in Weeks** page now features an interactive carousel blockquote above the grid, showing a key event from your life.
-- Up/down arrows let you cycle through events.
-The week number, event name, and description are shown, with the week number highlighted.
-- As you change the quote, the corresponding week in the grid pulses, visually connecting the event to its week.
-- The quote area has a fixed height and is vertically centered, so the grid never shifts as you browse events.
-- The grid is fully non-interactive (no tooltips, no pointer/question mark cursor), for a clean and minimal look.
-- The carousel arrows are styled to match the theme and do not show a highlight on click.
-- All code is lean and efficient: no extra network requests, no heavy JS, and all data is embedded at build time for instant loading.

 See `life.md`, `_layouts/life-in-weeks.html`, and `assets/life-carousel.js` for implementation details.